Food can be categorized in many different ways. One simple split is into macronutrients and micronutrients:

 Carbohydrates: This group includes breads, pastas, cereals and any sort of grain.

-Proteins: This group contains all fish, beans and tofu and other sources of protein.
+Proteins: This group contains all fish, poultry, meat, seafood, eggs, beans, and tofu.

-Fats: This group is made of oils, nuts and certain meats.
+Fats: This group is made of oils, nuts, and certain meats, especially processed meats like sausages, hot dogs, and smoked ham.

-Someone interested in monitoring their macro intake would go through a two step process.
+If you're interested in monitoring your macro intake, go through a two-step process:

-Count how many calories they need to eat each day.
-Macronutrients are basically your caloric intake for the day so it is essential to know how many calories you want to and should be having each day.
+Count how many calories you need to eat each day.
+Macronutrients are basically your caloric intake for the day, so it's essential to know how many calories you want to and should be having each day.

 Define the percentages of each macro based on your goals.
-Someone looking to lose weight would perhaps have a lower carb or fat percentage.
 The breakdown is purely based on what your goals are.
+Someone looking to lose weight, for example, would set a lower carb or fat percentage.

 Which of the following is not part of one of the macronutrient groups?